Te Kete Ipurangi Navigation:

 Why does this algorithm work?

-If you are on top of this base 3 work try working in base 4 or any other base you can think of.
+If base 3 is well understood, try working in base 4 or any other base you can think of.